amojena/Interactive-Lab-Hub/Lab 4/README.md

 ### Sketches/Photos of device design
 The original idea of this device would be a suitcase-like object.
-Once it's opened, it would show a two-sided game like Battleship.
+Once it's opened, it would show a two-sided game like [Battleship](https://www.youtube.com/watch?v=4gHJlYLomrs).
 In the middle there would be two screens, one facing each player that would show circles that correspond to buttons on the inside of the board.
-The circles on the screen would be rendered with a rhythm in mind so that users have to tap the buttons to a beat (like Dance Dance Revolution).
+The circles on the screen would be rendered with a rhythm in mind so that users have to tap the buttons to a beat such as in [Tap Tap Revenge](https://www.youtube.com/watch?v=XtOY7BSn-UA).

-[Image]

 The prototype below shows the general idea of what one side of the board would look like.
 The prototype was built out of a cardboard box (thanks USPS), a raspberry pi (RPi), an Adafruit capactive sensor, and, conductive tape and paper.